dougeby/IntuneDocs/intune-user-help/install-a-new-version-of-the-company-portal-app.md

 # How to update the Company Portal app

+This article describes how to update your version of the Company Portal app when:
+* There is a newer version of the Company Portal app available.
-If your version of the Company Portal app is no longer supported, or there is a newer version of the Company Portal app available, you need to update it to a later version.
-Use the steps  that match the type of device you have.
+* Your version of the Company Portal app is no longer supported.

+These steps describe how to update the app on Android, iOS and Windows devices.

 ## Update the Intune Company Portal app on your Android device

 The Play Store alerts you when a new version of the Company Portal is available.
 You won't see a prompt in the Company Portal app itself.
-Follow the directions in the alert to update your device.
+Select the alert and follow its instructions to update your device.

 ## Update the Intune Company Portal app on your iOS device

 When a new version is available, you see the "update" option when you're looking at the app in your list of installed apps.

-To update the Company Portal app:

 1. Open the App Store and search for **intune**.

-2. When you find the app, tap the **Update** button to the right of the app name.
+2. When you find the app, tap **Update**.

 ## Update the Intune Company Portal app on your Windows device